odis-labs/order/README.md

-# Order (Unreleased)
+# Order

-Functionality for comparison and ordering of OCaml values.
+Functionality for comparison and ordering of ReasonML/OCaml values.

 This library defines interfaces for equality and ordering comparisons.
 Types can implement `Equal` or `Ordered` interfaces to include specialized